eleda77/eleda77.github.io/docs/vocab_list.md

 **delectation** - pleasure and delight

 **demimonde** - a class of women considered to be of doubtful social standing and morality; a group of people on the fringes of respectable society

+**dewar** - a double-walled flask of metal or silvered glass with a vacuum between the walls, used to hold liquids at well below ambient temperature

 **dexiosis** - the representation of two people offering each other their right hand